 I’ve been watching a lot of “Match Game” on Game Show Network lately.
 Here are a few very serious and scientific things I have observed.

-2. Richard Dawson seemed remarkably drunker on “Match Game” than on his version of “Family Feud.”
+2. Richard Dawson seems remarkably drunker on “Match Game” than on his version of “Family Feud.”
 This makes me wonder which position was really more work—asking ugly people from the Midwest generic questions on “Feud” or trying to answer generic questions along with ugly people from the Midwest on “Match Game.”
 They seem equal to me.
-More was at stake on “Match,” but the celebs did get to sit down.
-Rayburn was the poor idiot who had to keep walking back and forth three feet for thirty minutes at a time.
+More is at stake on “Match,” but the celebs do get to sit down.
+Rayburn is the poor idiot who had to keep walking back and forth three feet for thirty minutes at a time.

 Meanwhile, Fannie Flagg was a lesbian that whole time.
 Do you think she ever got pissed off that Charles wore his sexuality like a fucking top hat and gloves?
 I mean, not to undercut the greatness of CNR, but he didn’t really do anything with his life outside of being bitchy on game shows.
 That’s what he’s remembered for: being the gay guy on “Match Game.”
 Fannie Flagg was sitting on Fried Green Tomatoes all those years.
 I wonder how she feels about that.
 I wonder how the homosexual community feels about that.
 There’s a juxtaposition there I’m a little afraid to get into because I don’t want to offend anyone.
 For the record, I think Charles Nelson Reilly was an unspeakable legend and Fannie seems just amazing, and they’re definitely both on my short list of celebs from any time period I’d kill to hang out with.